 The Star Wars story is a gritty war movie about never giving up despite the insurmountable odds.
 Headlined by Felicity Jones, Rogue One succeeds in killing off its main cast while also offering a glimpse of hope at the end.
-Plus, it leads into A New Hope seamlessly, with a spine-chilling final scene that's almost perfect.
+Plus, it leads into A New Hope seamlessly, with a spine-chilling final scene.

-The first movie released by Disney, Star Wars: The Force Awakens had a lot riding on it.
+The first of the movies released by Disney, Star Wars: The Force Awakens had a lot riding on it.
 Could this redeem the series after the prequels were, shall we say, mixed?
 Thank Yoda, then, that director J.J.
 Abrams managed to direct a movie that feels fresh yet also like a classic Star Wars movie.

 Then there's the cinematography.
-The Last Jedi is the most beautiful Star Wars movies, hands down.
-That throne room scene, with its bracing reds, is phenomenal.
+The Last Jedi is the most beautiful Star Wars movie, hands down.
+That throne room scene, with its bracing reds is phenomenal.
 And Ach-To, the island where Luke lives, makes for a stunning training ground.
 Yes, it's controversial, but in time this will be a beloved Star Wars movie.

 Whereas most sci-fi of the time was more magical, A New Hope featured a dirty, lived-in universe, which somehow feels so real.
-Lucas then weaved what's basically a classic Disney princess story where a lowly villager (Luke) discovers a higher calling and battles the evil space witch (Vader) to save the day.
+George Lucas then weaved what's basically a classic Disney Princess story where a lowly villager (Luke) discovers a higher calling and battles the evil space witch (Vader) to save the day, in a pitch-perfect rendition of the hero's journey.
 An adventure worth reliving time and time again.